AG-w/sd-webui-freeu/README.md

 # sd-webui-freeu
+This is an attempt to fix bug since original repo owner stop maintaining

 implementation of [FreeU](https://github.com/ChenyangSi/FreeU) as an [a1111 sd webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension

 At each of the 3 stages of the UNet decoder: